Sign-Based Optimizers Are Effective Under Heavy-Tailed Noise: Matrix Sign Optimizer: Muon and Muonlight

 \end{ass} \cref{ass:generalized-smooth-matrix} serves as the matrix-based counterpart to~\cref{ass:generalized-smooth} and represents, to the best of our knowledge, the first formulation of a matrix generalized smoothness model.
-In the case where $n=1$,~\cref{ass:generalized-smooth-matrix} recovers the vector generalized smoothness condition introduced in~\cref{ass:generalized-smooth}.
 Furthermore, when $\Lb_1=\0$, this framework encompasses classical matrix $L$-smoothness, as defined in~\citet[Assumption~2]{an2025asgo} and~\citet[Assumption~1]{kovalev2025non}.
 As pointed out by~\citet{an2025asgo}, this formulation effectively models the block-diagonal Hessian structure of transformer-based modern neural networks~\citep{ zhang2024adam_hessian, zhang2025adammini}.

 \begin{ass}[Unbiasedness] At step $t$ we observe a mini-batch of mutually independent gradients $G_{t}=\{\Gb_{t}^{1},\cdots,\Gb_{t}^{B}\}$ satisfying $\E\sqbrac{\Gb_t^b|\F_{t-1}}=\nabla f(\XB_t),\forall b\in[B]$ where $\mathcal{F}_{t}=\sigma(G_{1},\dots,G_{t})$ denotes the natural filtration. \end{ass}